 We pro-lifers know from experience that we are greatly outspent by pro-abortionists, but we have not been able to prove our assertions ― until now.

-1. Pro-Life vs. Pro-Abortion Finances
+1. Pro-Life vs. Pro-Abortion Groups

-Let us begin by examining the comparative incomes of single-issue pro-life vs. pro-abortion and “family planning” organizations in the United States.
+Let us begin by examining the comparative incomes of single-issue activist pro-life vs. pro-abortion and “family planning” organizations in the United States.

-Non-profit pro-life groups in the USA raised about $1.06 billion in 2010.
-About 80% of this total was generated by the approximately 4,000 crisis pregnancy centers (CPCs) located in every one of our fifty states.
+About 20% of the pro-life total was generated by the approximately 4,000 crisis pregnancy centers (CPCs) located in every one of our fifty states.
 Most of these CPCs work under the umbrella organizations Birthright International, Heartbeat International, and Care Net.
-The average income of the CPCs was about $209,000 in 2010.1
+The average income of the CPCs was about $209,000 in 2020.1

 Sixteen Planned Parenthood affiliates have a greater income than the leading pro-life fundraiser, the National Right to Life Committee (NRLC), and 33 have a greater income than the second-ranked pro-life moneymaker, Priests for Life.